BobbyElmes/Maze-Generation-Algorithm/README.md

 A modified version of this was used in my full mobile game "Crazy Mazy" to generate each level.
 Crazy Mazy: https://crazy-mazy.app.link/

+TO GENERATE MAZES OF 100x100 AND OVER, YOU SHOULD CHANGE 'plotPath' in 'Paths.cs' TO BE A LOOP RATHER THAN A RECURSIVE ALGORITHM TO AVOID STACK OVERFLOW